icicel/ahn/README.md

 ### Units of measurement

-When abbreviated, units of measurement count as proper nouns and are translated as such.
+When abbreviated, units of measurement count as symbols and are translated as such.
 Unabbreviated units don't count.
 - Only 5 km to Paris - 'Âw̄ 5 km ı̂ Paris
 - Only 5 kilometers to Paris - 'Âw̄ 5 h̀ûŕȷ́eo ı̂ Paris